5th Annual Bear 100: May 20, 2017

 What is The Bear 100?
-An unsupported gravel road cycling event through the Nicolet National Forest focusing on self sufficiency and personal responsibility.
+A minimal support gravel road cycling event through the Nicolet National Forest focusing on self sufficiency and personal responsibility.
 You are responsible for yourself.

 Where: Nicolet National Forest – Laona, WI

-New!
-Honey Bear 25: A 25 mile route (perfect for spouses looking for something to do while you’re out on the longer routes, or for gravel novices) This route uses sections of the Bear 100 routes and while shorter, should not be taken lightly.
+Honey Bear 31: A 31 mile route perfect for gravel novices.
+This route uses sections of the Bear 100 routes and while shorter, should not be taken lightly.

 Size: 250 rider limit

-Road surface: Just a few miles of pavement, mostly gravel and dirt roads, some two track
+Road surface: Just a few miles of pavement, mostly gravel and dirt roads, maybe some two track